2019 European Parliament election in France: La République En Marche and allies

 On 15 February, Challenges revealed that EELV MEP Pascal Durand would be on the list in an electable position and Séjourné in the top 25 places.
 The centre-right party Agir proposed several candidates for the list, including two in electable position: Nicolas Barnier (the son of Michel Barnier and a parliamentary assistant), as well as Fabienne Keller, Gilles Boyer, Élisabeth Morin-Chartier, and Xavier Fournier.
 In an interview published in Challenges on 6 February, Radical Movement co-president Laurent Hénart indicated that the movement would likely vote to join a common list, sparking dissent among some ex-PRG members including co-president Sylvia Pinel, who announced her departure from the party to resurrect the PRG on two days later.
 The candidates it proposed included outgoing MEP Dominique Riquet, Olga Johnson, and Mélanie Fortier.
 One outgoing MEP, Jean Arthuis, announced that he would not seek to run again in 2019, and Agir MEP Tokia Saïfi also retired, as did the party's other MEP Élisabeth Morin-Chartier after learning she would not be in electable position on the list.
-Foreign nationals were also be on the list, including former Italian undersecretary for European affairs Sandro Gozi.
+Foreign nationals were also on the list, including former Italian undersecretary for European affairs Sandro Gozi.
 After declining to run as a lead candidate, Canfin ultimately appeared in second on the list.

 La République En Marche considered alliances with similar European political parties including Citizens in Spain and the Democratic Party in Italy, as well as parties outside of the Alliance of Liberals and Democrats for Europe (ALDE).
 Pieyre-Alexandre Anglade was delegated with the task of forming contacts with potential European partners.
 On 9 September 2018, Guy Verhofstadt, leader of the ALDE group, claimed that La République En Marche would ally with ALDE, which Castaner denied.
 Reports in October indicated Macron and Dutch prime minister Mark Rutte reached an agreement in principle for an alliance, though Anglade emphasized that ALDE parties would merely serve as the foundation, with EPP parties on the right such as Civic Platform in Poland and New Democracy in Greece as well as PES parties on the left including the Democratic Party in Italy and the Social Democratic Party of Austria in consideration.
 The party considered recruiting MEPs to form a group after the election.
 Following the airing of a report on France 2 on 11 March about ALDE's financial backing from Monsanto, manufacturer of glyphosate, the party announced that it would not join the ALDE, leading the latter to announce it would no longer accept corporate donations.
 Verhofstadt later announced on 2 May that the ALDE group would be dissolved after the elections to ally and create a new group.